antoniojhun/qld-flood-news-api/README.md

 3. Open [http://localhost:8000/news](http://localhost:8000/news) with your browser to see the results of the scrape in your terminal.
 You can also used certain paramters to get news from individual sources.

+4. Try [http://localhost:8000/news/7NEWS](http://localhost:8000/news/7NEWS) to filter down to specific publication or article

+## To do
+[ ] Add image source
+[ ] Add article excerpt

 ## MIT Licence